Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 The Financial Impact of REAP

-This is where REAP becomes a true financial emergency for property owners.
+This is where REAP becomes a real financial problem for property owners.

 10–50%